OrbiGoal/OrbiGoal/README.md

 5. **Continuous Integration and Deployment (CI/CD)**: Setting up CI/CD pipelines to automate the build, testing, and deployment processes.
 6. **Documentation**: Maintaining comprehensive documentation throughout the development process.

 ---

-## Quality Control

-*Outlining the processes for ensuring high-quality software development and maintenance.*

----